Childhood Syndromes and Disorders

 Hallermann-Streiff syndrome (HSS)

-This rare disease is a genetic syndrome with a wide variety of symptoms.
+Hallerman-Streiff syndrome is a rare genetic syndrome with a wide variety of symptoms.
 These symptoms include abnormalities to the skull and craniofacial regions, as well as ocular (eye) and dental abnormalities.
 The syndrome was first recorded in 1893, and there have been 150 reported cases of the syndrome, to date.
-This syndrome is also known as: Francois Dyscephalic Syndrome Francois syndrome HSS Oculo-mandibulo-dyscephaly
+This syndrome is also known […]

 Read more